bisket77/bisket77/README.md

 Student in School of Computer Engineering, \[ SUT \]
 ----------------------------------------------------

-I'm a Software Engineering student passionate about Embedded Systems, Frontend systems, and problem solving.
+I'm a Engineering student passionate about Embedded Systems, Frontend systems, and problem solving.

 * 🖥️  See my portfolio at [Profile Github](http://github.com/bisket77)